xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/jdbi3.md

 ### Row mapper

 If you have custom implementations of `RowMapper`, it may be registered automatically.
-You will be able to use injections there because mappers become ususal guice beans (singletons).
+You will be able to use injections there because mappers become usual guice beans (singletons).
 When classpath scan is enabled, such classes will be searched and installed automatically.

 ```java